JosefinaFerrari/CityVG/README.md

 # CityVG

+This project aims to design and deliver an innovative application that enhances the experience of planning and exploring guided tours.
+By leveraging modern technology, the app will empower users to plan routes according to their available time and personal preferences, ensuring a customized and efficient journey.

+# Backend Installation and Deployment Guide

 This guide provides instructions to set up and run the Django server for the project.
 Follow the steps carefully depending on your operating system.

 ---